tradingview/lightweight-charts/docs/series-basics.md

 ### barsInLogicalRange

-Returns bars information for the series in provided [logical range](./time-scale.md#logical-range) or `null` if no series data in the request range found.
+Returns bars information for the series in the provided [logical range](./time-scale.md#logical-range) or `null`, if no series data has been found in the requested range.

 The returned value is an object with the following properties:

-- `from` - a [Time](./time.md) of the first series' bar inside passed logical range or `undefined` if no bars found in requested range
+- `from` - a [Time](./time.md) of the first series' bar inside of the passed logical range or `undefined`, if no bars have been found in the requested range
-- `to` - a [Time](./time.md) of the last series' bar inside passed logical range or `undefined` if no bars found in requested range
+- `to` - a [Time](./time.md) of the last series' bar inside of the passed logical range or `undefined`, if no bars have been found in the requested range
-- `barsBefore` - a number of bars between `from` index of passed logical range and the first series' bar
+- `barsBefore` - a number of bars between the `from` index of the passed logical range and the first series' bar
-- `barsAfter` - a number of bars between `to` index of passed logical range and the last series' bar
+- `barsAfter` - a number of bars between the `to` index of the passed logical range and the last series' bar

 Positive value in `barsBefore` field means that there are some bars before (out of logical range from the left) the `from` logical index in the series.
 Negative value means that the first series' bar is inside the passed logical range, and between the first series' bar and the `from` logical index are some bars.